 The DJS FUNd Team welcomes proposals for projects that mobilize the greater PLU community around Diversity, Justice and Sustainability (DJS).
 Using the student DJS Award we can financially support projects that advance PLU’s mission and a holistic application of sustainability.

 Any student of the PLU community can propose a project.
 Student(s) applying for the DJS Award is encouraged to partner with a PLU department, faculty or staff in order to foster community partnerships.

 It is up to each applicant to present a well written proposal on how their project or idea will be socially relevant and accessible, culturally appropriate and sensitive, environmentally conscious and productive, and economically sound and supportive.

-Sustainability includes the intersects between care for people, planet, and prosperity (i.e. economical and natural resources) now and in the future.
-The DJS Award Team hopes to increase the sustainability of our academic programs, our built environment, and our campus and community culture.
+Sustainability includes the intersections between care for people, planet, and prosperity (i.e. economical and natural resources) now and in the future.
+The DJS FUNd Team hopes to increase the sustainability of our academic programs, our built environment, and our campus and community culture.

 DJS Award Proposals will be reviewed each fall and spring semester.

 Proposals will be processed up to a month after the application deadline or until funds are allocated.

 Final decisions on funding will be made by student social justice and sustainability leaders: the Diversity Advocates for the Community Garden, the President of GREAN Club, the ASPLU Sustainability Director, the ASPLU Diversity Director, the RHA Sustainability Director and the RHA Social Justice Director, based on their judgment of each project’s feasibility and contribution to Diversity, Justice and Sustainability initiatives at PLU.

 Project proposals will be accepted on a first come first serve rolling basis during the time frames below for projects happening in the projected time line.